Agaricomycetes - Pezizomycetes - Leotiomycetes - Sordariomycetes - Lecanoromycetes - Eurotiomycetes - Arthoniomycetes

 Teloschistales usually have apothecia with a margin derived from the surrounding tissue, called lecanorine, and spores divided into two or sometimes four cells.
 These are variously brown or, in Teloschistaceae, colourless with a thick median wall, which confines the cells to the poles and often has a canal between them.

 Fumarprotocetraric acid is also relatively common here, for example in many large boreal Cladonia and Cetraria; this bitter depsidone makes them less palatable to grazers like reindeer.
-Some Cladonia also form rhodocladonic acid, for instance as a response to mites, a quinone which colours the apothecia pink or bright red.
+Some Cladonia also form rhodocladonic acid, for instance as a response to mites, a quinone which colours the apothecia pink to bright red.